amano-games/amano.games/_presskits/devils-on-the-moon-pinball.md

         url: https://media.amano.games/presskit/devils-on-the-moon-pinball/gifs/luna-2026-02-10_03:29:51.gif
 ---

-Themed on the astrologically Occult, Devils on the Moon is a Single board VG-Pinball Heavily inspired by all the great Pinball games of the past and some modern ones as well.
+Devils on the Moon is an occult themed Pinball inspired by classic handhelds like "Devil’s crush” “Revenge of the Gator" and "Pokemon Pinball".
+It features three distinct areas with their own objectives, five bonus mini-tables, and a creature collecting mechanic.
+It has so many little interactions and animations to discover.
+We think it’s super fun to play, even more fun to master and we can’t wait for you to try it.